Birkenstab/pwdb/README.md

 # pwdb
 pwdb is a password manager like 1Password but it works right in your browser and is fully open-source.
 Your passwords will be accesible from everywhere around the world but they are fully encrypted using your master password, even on the server.
+The pwdb server uses nodejs.

 # How to install
 It is easy
-Note: pwdb uses the WebCrypto-Api which requires a very modern browser.
+Note: pwdb uses the WebCrypto-Api which requires a modern browser.

 #Techincal details
 This is simplified description of the security mechanism used in pwdb.